What is Council Tax?

 Separate elements of your Council Tax also contribute towards the services provided by:

-- The Police and Crime Commissioner for Greater Manchester
+- The Mayor as Police and Crime Commissioner for Greater Manchester

-- The Greater Manchester Fire and Rescue Authority
+- The Mayor for general functions including those previously provided by the Greater Manchester Fire and Rescue Authority

 Council Tax levels and budget information